Scheduling Open

 Other Consideration: Personal and Sentimental Assets

+Household effects and sentimental assets are often front and center in probate disputes between siblings.
+This is often true even if the value of the assets is nominal.
 When dividing household items among siblings and parents, disputes can often arise due to differences in opinion and perception of value and who is to receive these assets.
 There are several potential solutions to head off probate disputes between siblings for these assets.

 One solution is to identify family heirlooms or sentimental assets beforehand and have an open conversation about them.
 By determining who would like to keep these assets, siblings can prevent disputes from arising over items with high emotional or historical significance.
+Another solution is to hire an appraiser for high-value items.
+This can help determine the assets’ accurate worth, making it easier to split them up fairly among siblings and parents.

 Once any sentimental or high-value assets have been identified, siblings can agree on a fair method for dividing the remaining household items.
 Some common methods include taking turns choosing items, drawing lots, or having a collaborative discussion.

 Probate disputes between siblings can be emotionally and legally complex, but with the guidance of an experienced probate attorney, a fair resolution can be achieved.
-Having a well-drafted will, updated regularly, and appointing a trusted executor can help minimize disputes and make the probate process smoother for all involved.
+Having a will, updated regularly, and appointing a trusted executor can help minimize disputes and make the probate process smoother for all involved.

 Our Houston Probate Attorneys provide a full range of probate services to our clients, including helping with disputes between siblings.
 Affordable rates, fixed fees, and payment plans are available.
 We provide step-by-step instructions, guidance, checklists, and more for completing the probate process.
 We have years of combined experience we can use to support and guide you with probate and estate matters.
 Call us today for a FREE attorney consultation.